austintheriot/wrend/webgl/README.md

     - Allow passing in multiple program ids that should reuse the same uniforms / buffers?
     - Should HashMap's be nested by Program?

+- Rename MNCA to Evans larger than life

 - Enable Vertex Array Object (VAO)

 - Clean up buffer callback implementation (based off of uniform implementation)